cheqd/node-docs/docs/setup-and-configure/configure-new-validator.md

     (The assumption above is that there is only one account / key that has been added on the node.
 In case you have multiple addresses, please jot down the preferred account address.)

-### Requesting CHEQ tokens for cheqd mainnet

-When you have a node successfully installed, please fill out our [**mainnet node operator onboarding form**](http://cheqd.link/mainnet-onboarding).
-You will need to have the following details on hand to fill out the form:

-1. Node ID for your node
-2. IP address / DNS record that points to the node (if you're using an IP address, a static IP is recommended)
-3. Peer-to-peer (P2P) connection port (defaults to `26656`)
-4. Validator account address (begins with `cheqd1`)
-5. Moniker (nickname/moniker that is set for your mainnet node)

-### Requesting CHEQ tokens for cheqd testnet

-Once you have successfully completed the steps above, please fill out our [**node operator onboarding form**](http://cheqd.link/join-testnet-form) so that you can acquire CHEQ testnet tokens required for staking on the network.
-The tokens will be send to your (validator) account address generated above.

-You will need to have the following details on hand to fill out the form:

-1. Node ID for your node
-2. IP address / DNS record that points to the node (if you're using an IP address, a static IP is recommended)
-3. Peer-to-peer (P2P) connection port (default is `26656`)
-4. Validator account address (begins with `cheqd`)

-If you need help or support, join our [**cheqd Community Slack**](http://cheqd.link/join-cheqd-slack) and [ask for help](https://cheqd-community.slack.com/archives/C02AQ9UK4HY).

 ## Promote a node to validator after acquiring CHEQ tokens for staking

 1. **Ensure your account has a positive balance**